 Over the years the effectiveness of performance reviews has come into question because so many supervisors fail to avoid some common mistakes.
 When that happens the review becomes unproductive and can contribute to low morale because the employees don’t feel like they are being fairly treated or evaluated.

 Evaluations should be objective ways of determining the quality of an employee’s performance and they should understand the expectations that they are being held to in the review.
-In the performance review you should set new goals and identify skills and behaviors that might need developed.
-Your evaluation should provide specific examples, have positives and negatives in it, if applicable, but not with any specific ratio and avoid contradictions..
+In the performance review, you should set new goals and identify skills and behaviors that might need to be developed.
+Your evaluation should provide specific examples, have positives and negatives in it, if applicable, but not with any specific ratio and avoid contradictions…

 Your employees should be able to answer yes to 3 questions: